sarrisv/DJGen/README.md

 The behavior of the generator is controlled by a TOML file.
 You can define one or more "iterations," each with its own data, plans, and analysis steps.

 Here is an example `config.toml` that defines one iteration.
 This iteration generates two tables, `table0` and `table1`, and then creates, analyzes, and visualizes `star` and `linear` join plans for them.
+Each join plan produces both a binary (table-at-a-time) and n-ary (attribute-at-a-time) join plan.

 ```toml
 [project]